-Rountree, who over the past two decades has been CEO of the Center Theater Group, the Music Center of Los Angeles County and the Los Angeles Opera as well as the chief operating officer of the Getty Trust, was elected unanimously by the board to succeed Susan Mallory ’76 M’78, who completed her term as chair June 30.
+Rountree, who over the last two decades has been CEO of the Center Theatre Group, the Music Center of Los Angeles County and the Los Angeles Opera as well as the chief operating officer of the Getty Trust, was elected unanimously by the board to succeed Susan Howell Mallory ’76 M’78, who completed her term as chair June 30.

 “As Oxy’s national and international profile has increased, the College has had a decade of remarkable growth in the number, quality and diversity of students seeking admission.
 Meanwhile, the educational program is better than ever and we’ve taken major steps to enhance the campus,” Rountree says.

 “Coming off of President Veitch’s decade of leadership, Oxy is poised to strengthen its position as one of America’s leading liberal arts colleges and one of the few located in one of the world’s great cities,” he says.
 “My goals for the next few years are to recruit a great new president, successfully complete our $225-million comprehensive campaign and support the faculty and administration in sustaining a highly relevant, inclusive and exciting educational experience for our students.”